Thursday, August 22, 2024

 Info:

-John Penn was a North Carolina lawyer and politician who signed both the Declaration of Independence and the Articles of Confederation.
+John Penn was a Founding Father of the United States who represented North Carolina in the Continental Congress and signed both the Declaration of Independence and the Articles of Confederation.
+Born near Port Royal, Virginia, Penn’s contributions to the American Revolution were instrumental despite his modest upbringing and limited formal education.

 Joseph Reed